Seen this dreaded This site may be hacked message about your own site in Google Search?

 However don’t be in a rush to make the site live.
 We are forgetting the heart of the problem — how did it get in at the first place?

 While a complete list of security loopholes is impractical to cover since everyday new loopholes are discovered and it’s basically a catch-up game before the bad guys innovate something new and then the good guys plug-in the hole; a root-cause-analysis will:

-- Help you identify the attack vector (how it happened) and fix the root-cause of the problem so that it doesn’t happen via the same loophole again.
+- Help you identify the attack vector (how it happened) and fix the root-cause of the problem so that it doesn’t repeat; again.